-If you prefer to be more interactive with your cat, then you may enjoy a game of chase.
-For some felines, tag just comes in their playful nature.
-You may have noticed a set of cats at play and one pounces the other.
+If you prefer to be more interactive with your cat, you may enjoy a game of chase.
+For some felines, the tag just comes with their playful nature.
+You may have noticed a set of cats at play, one pounces the other.

 When your cat is in this playful manner, you could tap them back and run away.
 Try hiding behind a corner then peaking your head out slightly.
 Your cat will probably stall and stare at you with wide eyes.

-Keep repeating the peak a boo gesture until your cat finally looks around to see you.
+Keep repeating the peek-a-boo gesture until your cat finally looks around to see you.
 When it does this, take off into another room.
-Do this for about 10 to 15 minutes and you’ll both get in some exercise.
+Do this for about 10 to 15 minutes, and you’ll both get in some exercise.

 Just like humans, cats get bored with the same games.
 Therefore, it is important to rotate between interactions and not monotonously do the same thing every day.
 Eventually, your cat will become unamused and wander away.

 When a cat becomes bored, they are more prone to stress.
-During these times they may begin overeating or over licking themselves.
-For the better mental and physical state of your cat, it’s best to keep them active.
+During these times, they may begin overeating or over-licking themselves.
+For your cat’s mental and physical state, it’s best to keep them active.